QASymphony/cypress-sample/README.md

 2. NodeJS 8+

 ## Setup

+1. Download sample source code in this repo under .zip package and extract them to
+    - Windows: `C:\universal-agent-samples\cypress-sample-master`
+    - Linux or Mac: `/usr/local/var/cypress-sample-master`
-1. Open Terminal (for Mac or Linux), or Command Prompt if you are on Windows
+2. Open Terminal (for Mac or Linux), or Command Prompt if you are on Windows
-2. Navigate to source code folder
+3. Navigate to source code folder
-    1. Mac or Linux: `cd /usr/local/var/cypress-sample`
+    1. Mac or Linux: `cd /usr/local/var/cypress-sample-master`
-    2. Windows: `cd "C:\universal-agent-samples\cypress-sample"`
+    2. Windows: `cd "C:\universal-agent-samples\cypress-sample-master"`
-3. Run this command to install Cypress: `npm install`
+4. Run this command to install Cypress: `npm install`

 ## Run Cypress test from command line
 This step is to verify you can run Cypress test from command line.

 1. Still on Terminal (or Command Prompt) window
 2. Enter this command to navigate to source code folder
-    1. Mac or Linux: `cd /usr/local/var/cypress-sample`
+    1. Mac or Linux: `cd /usr/local/var/cypress-sample-master`
-    2. Windows: `cd "C:\universal-agent-samples\cypress-sample"`
+    2. Windows: `cd "C:\universal-agent-samples\cypress-sample-master"`
 3. Run this command to execute Cypress test dependent on your Operting System
     - Mac or Linux: `node_modules/.bin/cypress run --browser chrome`
     - Windows: `node_modules\.bin\cypress run --browser chrome`

 You should see Cypress is launched and all the tests are executed afterward on Chrome browser.

+4. Now you can delete the sample code folder `cypress-sample-master`

 ## Integrate Cypress test with Universal Agent
 Follow these steps to integrate this Cypress sample test project with Automation Host's Universal Agent.